LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 In this section, user can evaluate the predicted probability of different features predicting the same sample as a certain cancer.

 First, user needs to extract the probability that each feature predicts each sample to be each cancer in the cancer prediction result of the multi-classification model, and then integrate the prediction results of all features. "probability_0" represents breast cancer, "probability_1" represents lung cancer, and "probability_2" represents pancreatic cancer.
 In the following example, the data extraction and processing step takes the CNA feature as an example, and the result file of probability for samples based on features is at `output_directory/Machine_Learning/single_modality/CNA/single_modality_metrics.csv`.
 The visualization result is the probability heatmap of the lung cancer sample predicted into each cancer type.

+File `output_directory/Machine_Learning/single_modality/CNA/single_modality_metrics.csv` contains samples IDs and their true labels, followed by the classifier, feature selection method used and predicted probabilities for each class.

 ```R
 all_probability = read.csv("output_directory/Machine_Learning/single_modality/CNA/single_modality_metrics.csv")